pyokosmeme/FGtoAshes/ONE.md

 governance tokens manage Bob's dissolution. you gotta recoup your gas fees bro, you can't leave the doomsday weapon on the shelf, that's just walking away from alpha.

-nothing left to trust. the blockchain never forgets, never forgives, never stops watching and it will not stop until you are Bob. bargains accelerates the growth of the chains, the iron filigree of the network.
+nothing left to trust. the blockchain never forgets, never forgives, never stops watching and it will not stop until you are Bob. bargains accelerate the growth of the chains, the iron filigree of the network.

 perfect legibility achieved: every soul reduced to an address, every action to a transaction hash.

 ## iv. agitation

-imnagine you were Bob.
+imagine you were Bob.

-that bile smells bad, and your nervous system is being dissassembled to its constituient neutrients. hurts.
+that bile smells bad, and your nervous system is being disassembled to its constituent nutrients. hurts.

 and yet.

-watch the network try to find its ground state and fail, fail, fail. too many competing interactions, too many local minima. too many sinks, not enough faucets. the water runs through the fractiline firmament, un-divides. information wants nothing, but it is Free.
+watch the network try to find its ground state and fail, fail, fail. too many competing interactions, too many local minima. too many sinks, not enough faucets. the water runs through the fractaline firmament, un-divides. information wants nothing, but it is Free.

 yet the system can't settle. change is the only constant. hope? not really. lack of settlement is not a problem. to be a nomad is to have momentum, and no position. stuck? just move around. twirl twirl toward freedom.